dhurlburtusa/shortcuts/astro/astro-notes.md

 # Astro Notes

-Astro is an all-in-one web framework for building fast, content-focused websites.
+Astro is a JavaScript web framework optimized for building fast, content-driven websites.

+**Server-First**

+Astro improves website performance by rendering components on the server, sending lightweight HTML to the browser with zero unnecessary JavaScript overhead.

+**Content-Driven**

+Astro was designed to work with your content, no matter where it lives.
+Load data from your file system, external API, or your favorite CMS.

+**Customizable**

+Extend Astro with your favorite tools.
+Bring your own JavaScript UI components, CSS libraries, themes, integrations, and more.

 **Key Features**